EngineHub/WorldEditDocs/source/faq.rst

 * If you use a game server host, use its log viewer.
 * You can also open up "latest.log" in the logs folder of your server directory.
 (On older versions of Minecraft, the log file was "server.log" in the root directory.)

-If you are unable to discover the problem from reading the server log, you can :doc:`ask for help or submit a bug report <../support>`.
+If you are unable to discover the problem from reading the server log, you can :doc:`ask for help or submit a bug report <support>`.

 How old is WorldEdit?
 ~~~~~~~~~~~~~~~~~~~~~~